 These two Zuiko 12-40mm f/2.8 lenses allow a minimum focusing distance of 0.2 m (7.87 inches) and a maximum magnification of 0.3x (0.6x at 35mm equivalent).
 They also have the same dimensions (69.9 x 84mm) and are lightweight at 382 grams (0.84 lb).
 So basically, OM System retained all the features and looks of the Olympus version.

 The Zuiko 12-40mm F2.8 Pro and Pro II also don’t have image stabilization.
 Yet, the key difference between them is that the latter features more advanced IP53-rated weather sealing instead of the conventional IPX1.
 It also employs fluorine coating, repels water, oil, and dust.
 In short, the Pro II is more protected in severe situations.

 - Compact Powerful Zoom

 - Weather Sealed Design

 - Fluorine Coating

-Telephoto lenses allow you to focus your subject from a far distance, making them also ideal in landscape photography.
-For this reason, the OM System 40-150mm f/4 Pro is one telephoto lens that you should consider.
+Telephoto lenses allow you to focus on your subject from a distance, making them ideal in landscape photography.
+For this reason, the OM System 40-150mm f/4 Pro is one telephoto lens you should consider.
 Announced alongside the Zuiko 12-40mm f/2.8 Pro II, this affordable lens has a 35mm equivalent focal range of 80-300 mm.

 Like the 12-40mm f/2.8 Pro II, this OM System 40-150mm f/4 Pro has a minimum aperture of f/22, 7 rounded aperture blades, and a 62-mm filter thread that does not rotate on focus.
 Interestingly, it also weighs 382 grams and 9 groups in its optical design.
 This telephoto zoom lens is also constructed with IP53-rated weather sealing,